How to convince your clients they need a brand and not just a logo

 Explain that you should be employed to find a brand idea that will form the basis of all the company’s branding (and perhaps even future business decisions) of which a logo should only be one expression, an idea that is likely to form the basis of a the brand’s overall approach.
 Such an idea may already be a defining characteristic of the business waiting to be celebrated in the branding.

 Point out other brands your client admires that can be identified by branding elements that are not the logo.
-Some well-branded businesses can be identified by their color, typeface, photographic, illustration, or even copywriting style alone, or (more commonly) a carefully selected combination of these elements.
+Some well-branded businesses can be identified by their colour, typeface, photographic, illustration, or even copywriting style alone, or (more commonly) a carefully selected combination of these elements.
 Try to point out the underlying idea that determines all these other brand elements.

 Your client’s success is your success.
 Sell a process to your client; a process you’ll guide them through and that will enable you to decide on a brand identity solution together.
 This will help you to establish a long-term relationship with your client.
 If you deliver good ideas they will be more likely to consult you again to develop the brand ideas even further.